 Groundbreaking Ceremony for Packery Channel Restoration Project!

 On January 7, 2022, the City of Corpus Christi hosted the groundbreaking ceremony for the Packery Channel Restoration Project.
-The $13.5 million project was funded by the Federal Emergency Management Agency (FEMA) and includes the restoration of the channel’s infrastructure and walkways damaged by Hurricane Harvey.
+The $13.5 million project was funded by the Federal Emergency Management Agency (FEMA) and includes restoring the channel’s infrastructure and walkways damaged by Hurricane Harvey.

 The Packery Channel opened in 2006 and has provided significant recreational and environmental benefits by allowing easy access to the Gulf of Mexico for boating and constant tidal exchange, improving fishing in the Upper Laguna Madre.